 Blog

-Spring Scavenger Hunt for Kids: 20+ Ideas, Riddles & Free Printable
+Spring Scavenger Hunt for Kids: 40+ Items, 10 Riddles & Free Printable

 We love setting up spring scavenger hunts with our kids every March — it’s become a family tradition!
 This guide is based on years of hands-on experience designing and testing outdoor activities with children aged 3–12.
 Every idea below has been tried, refined, and kid-approved.